Insurance Subrogation Explained: When Your Insurer Sues the At-Fault Driver

 • Independent recovery options may be limited

 Approximately 23 states have specific regulations requiring insurers to include your deductible in subrogation demands.
-States like California use a pro-rata sharing model, while others like Texas and Wyoming mandate full deductible reimbursement before other costs are deducted.
+Here's how four key states handle it:

 Pincher's Pro Tip

 Ask your insurer directly whether they are pursuing subrogation on your claim and whether your deductible is included in the demand.
-A simple phone call can help you track your refund timeline.
+A simple phone call or written request can help you track your refund timeline — and in some states, you have the explicit legal right to request a written subrogation status report.

 Farmers logo